5 Mins Read

 - char grilled eggplant: Thinly slice 2 long eggplants lengthways, and brush with a little bit of olive oil.
 Lay aubergine slices flat on hot griddle pan and cook both sides for 4 minutes each or until charred.
 Repeat with any remaining slices.
 Set aside.

-- marinated feta: Cube 1 cup (100g) feta cheese and marinate with 2 minced garlic cloves, 1 tsp sea salt in 1 cup extra virgin olive oil
+- marinated vegan feta (Chef Tina Barrat makes an amazing almond feta): Cube 1 cup (100g) ‘feta’ cheese and marinate with 2 minced garlic cloves, 1 tsp sea salt in 1 cup extra virgin olive oil

 - toasted pine nuts: Add 3 tbps of pine nuts to dry frying pan/skillet and toast for 3 to 5 minutes on medium heat